-A protective property trust is a special trust that is built into our wills that allows a person (typically your spouse or partner) to continue to live in the family home for as long as they want to (or need to) without ever owning 100% of the family home.
+A Protective Property Trust is a special Trust that is built into your Will that allows a person (typically your spouse or partner) to continue to live in the family home for as long as they want to (or need to) without ever owning 100% of the family home.

 If a person passes away leaving a surviving spouse or partner, then instead of passing their share of the family home to the surviving spouse or partner, their share is held in a special Trust which gives a legal right for the surviving spouse or partner to remain in the house as if they owned it all.

 After the surviving spouse or partner passes away, or moves into residential care, then the Trustees pass the share of the family home to the beneficiaries, who are typically their children.